tao-cumplido/eslint-plugin-style/README.md

 ### `style/group-imports`

 Requires imports to be grouped and groups to be separated by a new line.
-Auto-fixable!
+This rule is partially auto-fixable.
+It is currently not capable to move an import that is preceded by non-import statements including comments.

 The following configuration options can be set: